 GAUD14 New York, NY 2014

 Pratt Institute’s Graduate Architecture & Urban Design exhibition of student work has been curated, designed, and fabricated by a group of students in a course taught by Michael Szivos for the past 6 years.
-This year Michael along with Nitzan Bartov worked with a group of students to produce a large scale installation in the Hazel and Robert H. Siegel Gallery.
+This year the students produced a large scale installation in the Hazel and Robert H. Siegel Gallery.
 Each year the course produces an installation that explores digital fabrication methods as while showcasing the previous year’s student work.
 The opening of the exhibition coincides with In Process, the annual publication of student work.
 The curatorial component of the exhibition is meant to contrast the more traditional way of indexing the work through In Process.

 This year’s exhibition featured architectural models floating on floating platforms.
 The platforms were suspended by an engineered surface that acted both as a single structural surface and a cloud like filter.
 The underside of each platform was creating using attenuated cardboard tubes to create a surface that guided visitors to specific locations on the platform where they could view the interior of the surface.
 Once inside these viewing zones visitors were able to view the models at what would be considered street or person level (although a more realistic view, an over overlooked vantage point for models).
 The images of student work from Spring 2013 to Fall 2014 were arranged under the field of cardboard tubes as if they are being projected from the tubes.
 The work was packed together in clusters showcasing the variety and organic nature of how work is produced within the culture of the school.